European Investigative Collaborations: Mapping the Weapons of Terror (March 2016)

 After three months of research On March 18, 2016, EIC journalists published "Mapping the Weapons of Terror" in which they revealed how a "shadow gun market" in East Europe fuelled "terrorism in the west, as criminal gangs use legal loopholes and open borders to traffic weapons."
 They revealed how in spite of security risk warnings, "the EU’s freedom of goods policy facilitated the sale of weapons leading to [the 2015] terror attacks in Paris."

 Football Leaks (2016/2017)

 The EIC working with "over 60 journalists in 14 countries" published a "series of articles called Football Leaks—the "largest leak in sports history".
 Football Leaks "led to the prosecution of football superstar Cristiano Ronaldo and coach Jose Mourinho."

 Malta Files (2017)

 In May 2017, European Investigative Collaborations published Malta Files, an investigation into "how the Mediterranean state works as a pirate base for tax avoidance inside the EU.
 Although profiting from the advantages of EU membership, Malta also welcomes large companies and wealthy private clients who try to dodge taxes in their home countries."

 Among those included in the reports are Italian mafia figures, Russian billionaires and the families of both Turkey's president and prime minister.

+Tax Evader Radar

+In 2020, Distributed Denial of Secrets (DDoSecrets) published a copy of the Bahamas corporate registry.
+DDoSecrets partnered with European Investigative Collaborations and the German Henri-Nannen-Schule journalism school to create the Tax Evader Radar, a project to review the dataset of almost one million documents.
+The project exposed the offshore holdings of prominent Germans, the tax activities of ExxonMobil, as well as offshore business entities belonging to the DeVos and Prince families.

+Abu Dhabi Secrets

+In July 2023, Abu Dhabi Secrets were published how UAE Abu has sought to discredit its rival Qatar, which was picked up by numerous media.
+In Germany der Spiegel wrote that German President Frank-Walter Steinmeier, whose photo had been on the Islamic Relief Deutschland website as a prominent backer withdrew his support after Mario Breros intelligence firm Alp Services insinuated links from Qatar with Islamism and terrorism.